iGemTau2020/Staubility_Enhancer/feature_generation/Disorder/readme.md

 2. Mean_score:mean on all the numerical columns in the original file on all the positions.

-3. Disorder_percentage1: for every gene this score is calculated using all the gene's positions by consensus approach #1 (Explained on our wiki).
+3. Disorder_percentage1: for each gene, this score is calculated using all the gene's positions by consensus approach #1 (Explained on our wiki).
 We counted the number of disorder sites in the gene (3/4 in column 7 in the original file) and divided by the number of positions.

-4. Disorder_percentage2: for every gene this score is calculated using all the gene's positions by consensus approach #2 (Explained on our wiki).
+4. Disorder_percentage2: for each gene, this score is calculated using all the gene's positions by consensus approach #2 (Explained on our wiki).
 We counted the number of disorder sites in the gene ("DISORDERED" in column 8 in the original file) and divided by the number of positions.

-5. Disorder_percentage_both_algorithms: for every gene this score is calculated using all the gene's positions.
+5. Disorder_percentage_both_algorithms: for each gene, this score is calculated using all the gene's positions.
 We counted the number of disorder sites in the gene when both consensus approaches determined the site as disordered ("DISORDERED" in column 8 and 3/4 value in column 7 in the original file) and divided by the number of positions.

-6. Anchor_disorder_percentage: for every gene this score is calculated using all the gene's positions.
+6. Anchor_disorder_percentage: for each gene, this score is calculated using all the gene's positions.
 We counted the number of disorder sites in the gene (1 in column 13 in the original file) and divided by the number of positions.

 7. Anchor_percentage: we used mean function on all the gene's positions in column 12 in the original file (Anchor score, explained on our wiki).